The KINERET logo and generic name (anakinra)

 The Kineret ON TRACK™ logo and generic name (anakinra)

-Learn more about the services of Kineret ON TRACK™
+Learn more about the services available for eligible patients by visiting Kineret ON TRACK®

 What are the side effects of KINERET?